Nayyar Sultana

-Nayyar Sultana (born Tayyaba Bano; 1937 – 27 October 1992), she was known as Malka-i-Jazbaat (Queen of Sentiments) and Queen of Emotions, was a Pakistani film actress.
+Nayyar Sultana (born Tayyaba Bano; 1937 – 27 October 1992), known as Malka-i-Jazbaat (Queen of Sentiments) and Queen of Emotions, was a Pakistani film actress.
 She became one of the foremost screen actresses of Lollywood in the 1950s and 1960s.

 Early life

-Nayyar Sultana was born as Tayyaba Bano in Aligarh (British India) in 1937 to a Muslim family.
-She had her education in Women's College, Aligarh, British India.
+Nayyar Sultana was born Tayyaba Bano in Aligarh (British India) in 1937 to a Muslim family.
+She had her education in Women's College, Aligarh.
 Her family migrated to Karachi, after the independence of Pakistan in 1947.

+If she Bron in 1937 and migrated in 1947 then how she attended college at age 10 years?

 Career

-She started her movie career with Anwar Kamal Pasha's film Qatil in 1955 as a supporting actress.
-Her parents were related to actress Shamim Bano, wife of famous Pakistani film producer/director Anwar Kamal Pasha.
-Later the same year, she landed the second lead in Humayon Mirza’s Intikhab (1955).
-Thereafter, she started performing lead roles with the screen name Nayyar Sultana.
-Her notable films include Saat Lakh (1957), Baaji (1963), Mazloom (1959), Saheli (1960).
+Sultana's parents were related to actress Shamim Bano, wife of famous Pakistani film producer/director Anwar Kamal Pasha, who cast her in his directorial Qatil in 1955 in a supporting role with the screen name Nazli, marking her acting debut.
+Later the same year, she landed the second lead in Humayun Mirza’s Intikhab.
+Thereafter, she appeared with the screen name of Nayyar Sultana.
+She came into prominence in 1957 with Jaffar Malik's Saat Lakh, where she portrayed a tawaif opposite Santosh Kumar, and earned a Nigar Award for best supporting actress for her performance.
+S. M. Yusuf's Saheli in 1960 proved her greatest success till that point.
+The film celebrated its golden jubilee on the box office and Sultana's portrayal of a loving wife and a selfless friend earned her a Nigar Award for Best Actress.
+In 1962, she played a newlywed bride who elopes soon after her marriage in Khawaja Khurshid Anwar's Ghunghat.
+A reviewer from Outlook found her performance as "indifferent but tolerable".
+She played the titular role in S. Suleman's Baaji and earned praise for the portrayal of a young frustrated widow.
+While reviewing Baaji, Herald called her performance the strongest element of the film.

 She briefly left the industry after her marriage with Darpan.
 She had a comeback in the late 1960s, but most of her films like Ek Musafir Ek Haseena (1968), Meri Bhabhi (1969), Hamjoli (1970) and Azmat (1973) were not very successful at the box office.